 Pamela Trokanski Dance Theatre

 Pamela Trokanski Dance Theatre's mission is to redefine dance as an active art form & an integral part of the human experience.
-We provide programs that involve a diverse group of individuals of all ages, including highly trained athletic dancers, university students, people 65+, people living with a range of physical challenges, artists from other disciplines, & the general public.
+We provide programs that involve a diverse group of individuals of all ages, including highly trained athletic dancers, people ranging in age from 8 - 80+, people living with a range of physical challenges, artists from other disciplines, & the general public.
 PTDT promotes & supports dance & education through performance art, community outreach, & programs.

 2720 Del Rio Pl